Marco Polo (2014 TV series): Reception

-The first season of Marco Polo was met with negative reviews from critics.
+The first season of Marco Polo received mixed to negative reviews from critics.
 On Rotten Tomatoes, the first season has a rating of 33%, based on 45 reviews, with an average rating of 4.79/10.
 The site's critical consensus reads, "An all-around disappointment, Marco Polo is less entertaining than a round of the game that shares its name."
 On Metacritic, the show's first season has a score of 48 out of 100 based on reviews from 22 critics, indicating "mixed or average reviews".

 In his review for Entertainment Weekly, Jeff Jensen gave the first season a "B−" rating, calling the premise "stale", but added "Somewhere in the middle of episode 2, though, Marco Polo becomes surprisingly watchable.
 The filmmaking becomes bolder."
 Writing for People, Tom Gliatto praised the series, calling it "... a fun, body-flinging, old-fashioned epic".
 USA Today reviewer Robert Bianco gave the series 11/2 stars out of 4, saying, "Clearly what Netflix hopes you'll see a [sic] big-bucks, prestige entertainment along the lines of that HBO fantasy epic, but in truth, Marco is far closer to one of those cheesy international syndicated adventures."

 The second season was met with more positive reviews.
 On Rotten Tomatoes, it holds a rating of 100%, based on 6 reviews, with a rating average of 7.2/10.

 In 2015, the President of Mongolia, Tsakhiagiin Elbegdorj, presented John Fusco and the Marco Polo creative team with an award, honoring their positive portrayal and global presentation of Mongolian subject matter.
 Fusco himself has described the series as historical fiction based on the accounts of the Italian traveler Marco Polo.